 There is no replacement for a Prime lens.
 You can never match its quality with a zoom lens even though it is costly.

-Use wide angle lenses to create a different perspective.
-Carry a wide angle lens along with your telephoto lenses.
+Try a wide-angle perspective.
+So, carry a wide-angle lens along with your telephoto lenses.

 You can capture awesome images when the animal comes close by or when the landscape is good.
-Please ensure that you compose the image properly.
+Here, Image composition is the key to beautiful pictures.

 5. Don’t Use Flash